IRNAS/ifremer-wave-firmware/README.md

 # ifremer-wave-firmware
-Firmware for wave tracking and loraWan communication using STM32 board.
+Firmware for wave tracking and loraWan communication using STM32L0 board.

-Firmware for wave tracking - measures wave height and period.
-Communicate significant wave height and average period using LoraWan.
+Firmware for wave tracking - measures wave height and period of ordinary gravity waves with the average period between 2 and 15 seconds.
+Significant wave height and average period are communicated using LoraWan.
-Firmware can be used on the STM32 board - with LoraWan communication support and on the ESP32 board with the SD card logging support.
+Firmware can be used on the STM32L0 board - with the LoraWan communication support and also on the ESP32 board with the SD card logging support.

-# STM32
+# STM32L0
 For usage with STM32 and LoraWan communication you will need to run [ifremer_wave_lorawan.ino](https://github.com/IRNAS/ifremer-wave-firmware/blob/master/ifremer_wave_lorawan.ino) as the main file, while [sensors.ino](https://github.com/IRNAS/ifremer-wave-firmware/blob/master/sensors.ino) and [comms.ino](https://github.com/IRNAS/ifremer-wave-firmware/blob/master/comms.ino) files are needed as well.
-Needed libraries:
+Add libraries:

 [wave-analyser.h](https://github.com/IRNAS/ifremer-wave-firmware/blob/master/wave_analyser.h) and [wave-analyser.cpp](https://github.com/IRNAS/ifremer-wave-firmware/blob/master/wave_analyser.cpp) - main wave analyser library.